thenadz/document-gallery/README.txt

 **Relation Option** *(New in Version 1.4)*

 The relation option should only be used when also using the *category or custom taxonomy* option (see above).
-Additionally, this option is only effective in WordPress installs version 3.1 or higher.
-Older versions cannot use this value and will ignore it.

-When using multiple taxa, this option allows you to decide whether the attachments returned must meet all of the taxa_names specified (AND) or a minimum of one match (OR).
+When using multiple taxa this option allows you to decide whether the attachments returned must match all of the different taxa specified (AND) or a minimum of one taxa match (OR).

+*NOTE: This has no bearing on the relationship between different terms for a single taxon (eg: `[dg category=x,y,z relation=AND]` will return any attachments where the category is x, y, OR z).
+If you wish to return only attachments with all 3 categories, you will instead need to use the following syntax:
+`[dg category=x,y,z category_relation=AND]`.
+This syntax of *taxon*_relation will
+work for any taxon, not just "category."*

 = Customize Appearance =